 This course is a laboratory class focusing on the material properties of infrastructure, especially concrete and soil.

-Concrete must meet several requirements; workability to make casting work easy and reliable as well as physical and chemical properties of hardened concrete to make concrete structure rigid and durable.
-In this course, students gain an understanding of properties of fresh concrete by learning the design method of mix proportion and to meet the requested performance, and mix the designed concrete by themselves.
+Concrete must meet several requirements; freshness to make casting work easy and reliable as well as physical and chemical properties of hardened concrete to make concrete structure rigid and durable.
+In this course, students gain an understanding of freshness by learning the design method of mix proportion and to meet the requested performance, and mix the designed concrete by themselves.
 They also gain an understanding of the physical and chemical properties of hardened concrete through some physical and chemical tests on the hardened concrete.

 Soils are composed of soil grain, water, and air.
 The characteristics (i.e. compressibility, strength, and permeability) depend not only on inherent properties of soils but also on the state of soils.
 The aim of the soil test part is to obtain knowledge of physical and mechanical properties of soil through conducting various soil tests (compaction tests, permeability tests, various index tests, and oedometer tests).

-Concrete and soil are used widely as construction materials of infrastructure.
+Concrete and soil are used widely as a construction material of infrastructure.
 The aim of this course is to cultivate the fundamentals of civil engineering by understanding the properties of concrete and soil through experimental projects.

 By the end of this course, students will be able to:

 1) Understand the designing method of concrete mix proportion and decide the mix proportion to meet the requested performance.